 GDPR and Brexit: How will one affect the other?

 What leaving the EU means for UK data laws and other regulations

-The General Data Protection Regulation (GDPR) was introduced on 25 May 2018, designed to primarily standardise data protection rules across the European Union but also to improve data subject rights and make business data collection more transparent.
+The General Data Protection Regulation (GDPR) was introduced on 25 May 2018, designed to primarily standardise data protection rules across the European Union (EU) but also to improve data subject rights and make business data collection more transparent.